Revealing A Six Pack As A Parent

 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 Terms apply to the offers listed on this page.
 For an explanation of our Advertising Policy, visit this page.

 Getting a six pack that shows is not a simple task.
 It requires dedication to both working out and eating healthy.
-If it’s your goal though, it’s definitely possible.
+If it is your goal though, it is definitely possible.

 Many people have different goals for why they workout.
 Some people may just want to live a healthier and more rounded life, some may want to get very strong, and others may be doing it in order to play some other sport or physical activity in their life.

 Whatever your reason for working out may be, you may have some sub-goals as part of that.
 Your goals may also change over time.
 This is certainly the case for me.
 When I began, I wanted to get in shape and be able to run a 5K.
-I soon realized that while I didn’t really like to run, I did like lifting weights, and I wanted to get stronger.
+I soon realized that while I didn’t really like to run (which has since changed again), I did like lifting weights, and I wanted to get stronger.
 After lifting weights for about a year, I realized that a sub-goal of mine would be to get a six pack that was visible.

 However you may have arrived at your goal of getting a six pack that is visible, you are in for a bit of work.
 There are two sides to making this happen in your life.
 As a parent, neither of them are simple to accomplish.